 - There usually isn’t cheese at all.
 If there was cheese it would be called something different.
 More on that later.

 - The meat is what makes the taco and it is never hamburger.
 You have dozens of meats to choose from.
 Most taquerías have at least five or six any given day.

-- Common toppings are finely diced white onion and cilantro.
+- Common toppings include ciilantro and finely diced white onion.
 Not everyone adds this; it’s up to the customer.
 Sometimes you might also be offered radish slices, half an onion grilled to the point of browning, or a whole pepper prepared on the grill or fried in oil.